mtshiba/pylyzer/README.md

 code --install-extension pylyzer.pylyzer
 ```

-## What is the difference from [Ruff](https://github.com/charliermarsh/ruff)?
+## What is the difference from [Ruff](https://github.com/astral-sh/ruff)?

-[Ruff](https://github.com/charliermarsh/ruff), like pylyzer, is a static code analysis tool for Python written in Rust, but Ruff is a linter and pylyzer is a type checker & language server.
+[Ruff](https://github.com/astral-sh/ruff), like pylyzer, is a static code analysis tool for Python written in Rust, but Ruff is a linter and pylyzer is a type checker & language server.
-pylyzer does not perform linting, and Ruff does not perform type checking.
+pylyzer does not perform linting & formatting, and Ruff does not perform type checking.

 ## How it works